robertsmieja/java-test-utils/README.md

 * IDE support for JUnit 5 (Currently only IntelliJ IDEA)

 ### Usage
+The library is currently available on JCenter at the following [repository](https://bintray.com/robertsmieja/maven/java-test-utils).

+There is no current stable release yet.

 See [this unit test](src/test/java/com/robertsmieja/test/utils/junit/SimplePojoTests.java) as an example of how to use the current implementation.

 ### Issues